Skip to content ↓

 • Pupils’ reading skills are assessed on entry in Y6 and at timely moments throughout their time at BHA for teachers to make decisions about their needs;

-• Our lowest 20% of pupils with literacy difficulties and low reading ages are supported through QFWT, trained TA support with Precision teaching slots before school and within English lessons;
+• Our lowest 20% of pupils with literacy difficulties and low reading ages are supported through QFWT, trained TA support with Precision teaching slots during tutor times and within English lessons;

 • Tutoring with The Lightning Squad for those in our lowest 20% - the tutoring activities are designed and structured to improve reading skills, fluency, comprehension, spelling and phonics.
-Thirty minutes daily for six weeks.
+Thirty minutes daily during tutor times for targeted time spans.

 • We have developed an ongoing in-house programme of CPD for reading skills throughout subject areas, especially with a focus on vocabulary and reading to learn;